BagToad/Zendesk-Link-Collector/README.md

 You can also manually [install it from the source code](#chrome-manual-installation).

 ## Configuration
-Access the configuration page to set link RegEx patterns you would like to aggregate from tickets.
+Access the configuration page to set link regex patterns you would like to aggregate from tickets.

 ### Google Chrome
 - Right-click the extension icon 👉 `options`.